AhmedElsherbini/Align2XL/README.md

 ## Usage
 For your own comfort, make sure you have the files in the same directory as the tool!
+Type in your command line, then just answer questions !

 ```python
 python3 Multifasta_analysis_tool.py

 ```
-then just answer questions !

 ## This tool can be used if..
 1- you want to extract a gene using its start/end postion in aligned_file.afa (more accurate) or multi/fasta file